Vertical Reciprocating Conveyor Glossary

 KICK PLATE: A solid steel toe barrier on the outermost edge of the inoperable sides of the carriage deck,

 LIFT PRESENT LIGHT: Light on push button station which alerts the operator that the carriage has arrived at that level.

-LOAD HEIGHT: Allowable vertical clearance on carriage or through gate.
+LOAD HEIGHT: Allowable vertical clearance on a carriage or through the gate.
 (7’ is standard)

 LOAD TEST: Carriage is loaded to rated capacity and is raised and lowered to demonstrate lifting capability.

-MOMENTARY CONTACT: Push button station that permits operator to touch and release desired mode while carriage travels to selected level and stops automatically.
+MOMENTARY CONTACT: Push button station that permits the operator to touch and release the desired mode while carriage travels to selected level and stops automatically.

 PIT: A depression in the floor usually 1” deeper than the carriage profile.
 Allows the deck to position flush at floor level.

 PNEUMATIC GATE OPERATOR: An automatic actuator which requires in-plant, clean, dry air.
 Can be operated by either pull cord or push button controls.